-The following Demand Resource offer parameters may be updated during the Real-time update periods, with exceptions as noted below:
+The following Demand Resource offer parameters may be updated during the real-time update periods, with exceptions as noted below:

-- Incremental Offer Price - o Offer Price may not be updated for any hour that has received a commitment in the Day-ahead or Real-time Market. - Incremental Offer MW - o During the Generation Rebidding Period, Offer MW may only be updated for hours that did not receive a commitment in the Day-ahead Market. - o No updates to Offer MW may be made following the close of the Generation Rebidding Period, regardless of resource commitment status. - Economic Minimum and Maximum MW Limits - Shutdown Cost - o Shutdown Cost may not be updated for any hour that has received a commitment in the Day-ahead or Real-time Market. - Minimum Down Time Limit - o Hourly differentiated Minimum Down Time is only considered for use during real-time commitment and dispatch. - o Minimum Down Time may not be updated for any hour that has received a commitment in the Day-ahead or Real-time Market. - Notification Time - o Hourly differentiated Notification Time is only considered for use during Real-time commitment and dispatch. - Any hourly changes made on the Offer Updates or Hourly Updates screens in Markets Gateway supersede the values on the Offers and Parameter pages.
+- Incremental Offer Price - o Offer Price may not be updated for any hour that has received a commitment in the Day-ahead or Real-time Market. - Incremental Offer MW - o During the Generation Rebidding Period, Offer MW may only be updated for hours that did not receive a commitment in the Day-ahead Market. - o No updates to Offer MW may be made following the close of the Generation Rebidding Period, regardless of resource commitment status. - Economic Minimum and Maximum MW Limits - Shutdown Cost - o Shutdown Cost may not be updated for any hour that has received a commitment in the Day-ahead or Real-time Market. - Minimum Down Time Limit - o Hourly differentiated Minimum Down Time is only considered for use during real-time commitment and dispatch. - o Minimum Down Time may not be updated for any hour that has received a commitment in the Day-ahead or Real-time Market. - · Notification Time - o Hourly differentiated Notification Time is only considered for use during real-time commitment and dispatch. - Any hourly changes made on the Offer Updates or Hourly Updates screens in Markets Gateway supersede the values on the Offers and Parameter pages.

-The following ESR participation model offer parameters may be updated during the Real-time update periods, with exceptions as noted below:
+The following Hybrid Resource and ESR participation model offer parameters may be updated during the Real-time update periods, with exceptions as noted below:

-- Mode selection (charge, discharge, continuous, unavailable) - Economic Minimum and Maximum Charge Limits - o These parameters are not subject to the T-65 min update deadline and may be updated through the end of the operating hour to which the updates apply. - Economic Minimum and Maximum Discharge Limits
+- Mode selection (charge, discharge, continuous, unavailable, intermittent) - Economic Minimum and Maximum Charge Limits - o These parameters are not subject to the T-65 min update deadline and may be updated through the end of the operating hour to which the updates apply. - Economic Minimum and Maximum Discharge Limits

-- o These parameters are not subject to the T-65 min update deadline and may be updated through the end of the operating hour to which the updates apply. - Emergency Minimum and Maximum Charge Limits - o These parameters are not subject to the T-65 min update deadline and may be updated through the end of the operating hour to which the updates apply. - Emergency Minimum and Maximum Discharge Limits - o These parameters are not subject to the T-65 min update deadline and may be updated through the end of the operating hour to which the updates apply. - Hourly state of charge (for informational purposes only) - o This parameter, in megawatts (MW), is managed by the participant and manually entered to reflect the state of charge for an ESR.
-This data is optional and will only be used for PJM research purposes.
+- o These parameters are not subject to the T-65 min update deadline and may be updated through the end of the operating hour to which the updates apply. - Emergency Minimum and Maximum Charge Limits - o These parameters are not subject to the T-65 min update deadline and may be updated through the end of the operating hour to which the updates apply. - Emergency Minimum and Maximum Discharge Limits - o These parameters are not subject to the T-65 min update deadline and may be updated through the end of the operating hour to which the updates apply. - Hourly state of charge (for informational purposes only)